ITU-ISE2025-GROUP8-PT/Annotations/README.md

 ![Example of gitflow branching strategy](https://raw.githubusercontent.com/ITU-ISE2025-GROUP8-PT/Annotations/bf03ac84a553c1dc77d78d41ace43b4f3a55bb8f/gitflow_branching_strategy.png)

-Development of new code is produced in feature branches, which is added to the development branch when meeting acceptance criteria.
+- Development of new code is produced in feature branches.
+Features are continuously added to the development branch through pull requests with reviews made by other team members.
-The development branch gets merged with the main branch upon review and approval by the stakeholders and the company. <p></p> The main and development branch is kept safe by only allowing merges through reviewed pull requests.

-Once we have suffient material... (continue text here)
+- Typically we will demonstrate the state of the project at Sprint reviews using the development branch.
+- Once we have sufficient material to warrant a release.
+We will work to stage an increment of mature features.
+We will create a special branch for this purpose.
+- The increment goes through additional testing and review before we agree to deploy it to production.

 Image Source: https://blog.levelupcoding.com/p/luc-68-navigating-software-updates-a-closer-look-at-deployment-strategies